Connor200024/Connor200024/README.md

 NodeByte Company: +44 7375067410

-# Discord Servers 🚀
+# Discord Servers: 🚀

 - [NodeByte](https://discord.gg/2TgjJzrxm4)
 - [Moonlight SMP](Coming Soon)

-# Project: 🔨
+# Projects: 🔨
-- Owner of Arcanium.
+- Owner of Arcanium
-- Owner of DscDevelopment.
+- Owner of DscDevelopment
-- founder of DscInflux.
+- founder of DscInflux
-- Co-Owner of DisWidgets.
+- Co-Owner of DisWidgets
-- Leadership at Shuffle.
+- Leadership at Shuffle
-- Chief Executive Officer at NodeByte.host.
+- Chief Executive Officer at NodeByte.host
-- Developer at JobCord, CordX, LinkCord, DevHub & CodeBin.
+- Developer at JobCord, CordX, LinkCord, DevHub & CodeBin
-- Human Resources at InfinityBots.
+- Human Resources at InfinityBots
-- Staff at Hiroko & ToxicDevelopment.
+- Staff at Hiroko & ToxicDevelopment
+- Developer at TropicalBotList
+- Developer at Moonlight SMP

 # Amazing Friends:
 Some amazing people who have always been with me.